 At some point, I just had to turn away and not watch.
 It was all too embarrassing.

-From where I sat, tied in, ready to go, he stood next to me kicking at the first meter of the route with his enormous alpine climbing boots.
+From where I sat, tied in, ready to go, the client stood next to me kicking at the first meter of the route with his enormous alpine climbing boots.
 No matter how hard he huffed and puffed and beat his boots against the wall, he just couldn’t get on the smears and edges to build momentum.
 After twenty minutes of this, we were still waiting for our turn to start.
 Finally, after learning all kinds of new Swiss phrases, he told us to just go ahead and pass.

 When I reached the belay and a somewhat comatose mountain guide, I noticed he too was wearing alpine climbing boots.
 Kim and I climbed on and later, from high on the ridge, we looked down and saw the pair walking down the trail from which we’d run up.
 They’d called it a day after a long walk to ascend less than a meter.